WordPress/gutenberg/packages/e2e-test-utils/README.md

 _Returns_

--   `function`: Function that determines if a request's URL contains substring.
+-   `Function`: Function that determines if a request's URL contains substring.

 <a name="deactivatePlugin" href="#deactivatePlugin">#</a> **deactivatePlugin**